 Picking a version control system

-The first step to implementing version control is choosing which system to use - a few common types are Perforce, Subversion (SVN), Mercurial and Git.
-Deciding which system has a big impact on the process and tools available to the team.
+The first step to implementing version control is choosing which system to use.
+A few common types are Perforce, Subversion (SVN), Mercurial, and Git.
+The choice of system will have a big impact on the process and tools available to the team.

 Luckily, it’s a simple choice for Salesforce development.
 In recent years, Git has established itself as the de facto version control system.
 Git is used by millions of developers around the world and is the recommended system for all Salesforce development teams.

 All three provide a mature and effective platform for Salesforce development.
-Which provider to use will come down to the specific needs of the team and personal preference.
+Which provider to use will come down to personal preference and the specific needs of the team.

 On-premise vs hosted

-Hosted version control provides the greatest flexibility, stability, and ease of setup.
+Hosted version control provides greater flexibility, stability, and ease of setup.
 On-premise has the advantage of more discrete data control, but that is offset against the additional cost, configuration, and infrastructure investment required to set up and maintain it.